CS234319/safot/Material/Tutorials/theory/mini-lisp.md

 <!--vert-->

-not all S-expressions can be fully written with the list notatios
+not all S-expressions can be written in list notation

 1. `[a.b]` is written as `[a.b]`
 2. `[a.[[b.c].nil]]` is written as `(A [B.C])`